How to Complete ACA Reporting

 • The employer is an ALE or is part of an Aggregated ALE Group that had 50 to 99 full-time employees, including full-time equivalent employees, on business days in 2014;

-• During the period of February 9, 2014, through December 31, 2014, the ALE or the Aggregated ALE Group of which the employer is a member did not reduce the size of its workforce or reduce the overall hours of service of its employees in order to qualify for the transition relief; and
+• During the period of February 9, 2014, through December 31, 2014, the ALE or the Aggregated ALE Group of which the employer is a member did not reduce the size of its workforce or reduce the overall hours of service of its employees to qualify for the transition relief; and

-• During the period of February 9, 2014, through December 31, 2015 (or, if the employer has a non-calendar-year plan(s)), ending on the last day of the 2015 plan year) the ALE or Aggregated ALE Group of which the employer is a member does not eliminate or materially reduce the health coverage, if any, it offered as of February 9, 2014.
+• During the period of February 9, 2014, through December 31, 2015 (or, if the employer has a non-calendar-year plan(s)), ending on the last day of the 2015 plan year) the ALE or Aggregated ALE Group of which the employer is a member does not eliminate or materially reduce the health coverage if any; it offered as of February 9, 2014.

 For an employer that is eligible for this 2015 transition relief, no assessable payment under section 4980H(a) or (b) will apply for any calendar month during 2015 and, if the employer has a non-calendar-year plan, will not apply for the portion of the 2015 plan year that falls in 2016.